DaudIbrahim/dsa-js/docs/doc.md

       ```

       The order in which nodes are visited in each traversal type is crucial for various operations involving trees, and choosing the right traversal depends on the specific problem or task you want to solve.

+      So in summary, always go from the root in counterclockwise direction around the tree.
+      - For Pre-Order, print the nodes as you visit them for the first time.
+      - For In-Order, print the nodes only when you visit them for the second time.
+      - For Post-order, print the nodes when you visit them for the last time.

 - **Tree Search**: